-The first antenatal care visit Dr. Breit will ask the patient about her medical history, her partner's medical history, and their family's medical history.
+The first antenatal care visit our providers will ask the patient about her medical history, her partner's medical history, and their family's medical history.
 The appointment also entails a thorough examination that can include any of the following:

 Patients may also be offered blood or skin tests to check for:

 Patients should schedule regular antenatal care visits.
-On follow-up prenatal care visits, Dr. Breit will check to make sure the patient’s pregnancy is progressing normally.
-On these follow-up visits, Dr. Breit may:
+On follow-up prenatal care visits, our providers will check to make sure the patient’s pregnancy is progressing normally.
+On these follow-up visits, our providers may:

 Follow-up visits are also good times to discuss any questions or concerns that have come up since the mother’s last visit.

-During prenatal care visits, Dr. Breit will use specific tests to make sure that the mother and the fetus are both healthy.
+During prenatal care visits, our providers will use specific tests to make sure that the mother and the fetus are both healthy.
 Some tests identify possible congenital disabilities.
 Standard prenatal tests for congenital disabilities and other abnormalities include: